 Php 1:9-11 And this I pray, that your love may abound yet more and more in knowledge and in all judgment; (10) That ye may approve things that are excellent; that ye may be sincere and without offence till the day of Christ; (11) Being filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God.

-So many people talk about love, but what they mean is “tolerance” and what they mean is not discerning, not distinguishing, not rightly dividing, not judging, not testing and not making a difference between what we approve and disapprove of.
-As a result, they are stumbling over things they do not even know.
+Many people talk about love, but what they mean is “tolerance”.
+What they mean is not discerning, not distinguishing, not rightly dividing, not judging, not testing and not making a difference between what we approve and disapprove of.
+As a result, they are stumbling over things they do not even know and become offended.
 The offense comes because you are engaging in so many things that your conscience does not agree with.
 You are going to damage yourself and damage your conscience and you are fighting against yourself.
 You are fighting against the registration of truth in your own being.
 Of course, that is going to produce enmity and offense.
 I think that is one of the reasons why some get carried off and get so offended over such small things while we are contending for truth.
 They are not fighting us, they are fighting what their own conscience is dealing with them about.
 It is an internal struggle and they have to harden themselves and resist the prodding of the Spirit to fight against the truth.
 That is why they become so angry.

 Instead of having offense and guile, we are to be filled with the fruits of righteousness which are “by Jesus Christ unto the glory and praise of God.”
 The fruit comes from Jesus Christ through discernment – by our approval and setting our seal on that which is excellent.
 This is a different way of saying “Walk in the spirit” (Rom 8:4).
 To walk according to the spirit means to set your mind on the things of the spirit (Rom 8:5).
 We have talked about how this means that I agree with my mind with the things that the Spirit bears witness to concerning who I am in Christ and who He is in me (Rom 8:16).
 It makes my mind “life and peace” (Rom 8:6).
 To be at odds with the truth is to have a mind that is at enmity with God, but to agree with the truth gives us the mind that is life and peace.
 This is the same thing as “approving that which is excellent.”
 Walking in the spirit is agreeing with the witness of the spirit, agreeing with God’s testimony concerning His Son, and His witness concerning you in Him.
 John says, “those who receive God’s testimony set their seal that God is true” (John 3:33).
 This is the same as “approving that which is excellent.”
 You are approving of God’s testimony.
 That is how you are brought into harmony with the Spirit and how you walk in the spirit and bear fruit.

 Notice this is connected to His coming.
 Paul connects this to the rapture!
-Someone asked me again what does “watching” mean?
+Someone asked me again what does “watching” mean with respect for watching for the coming of the Lord for the Church.
 This is so much more important than just knowing what is going on in Israel.
 Are you aware of what is happening in the Church?
 Are you aware of what is happening in the fellowship around you, and are you keeping yourself in the light?
 I am not talking about works, but I am talking about walking in the Spirit.
 This kind of watchfulness produces a thankfulness in your heart.
-It produces joy when you learn to approve of what God approves of.
+It produces joy to learn to approve of what God approves of.
 You will also be separate though, and you will be persecuted.
-You will be singled out but that comes with the territory, because you are separating yourself from the darkness.
+You will be singled out, but that comes with the territory, because you are separating yourself from the darkness.
 Of course, the darkness hates the light.
 That is what watching really is.
 It means to guard your crown (Rev 3:11) which comes from the treasure of the Gospel which we have been given.
 We guard it by learning the difference between the Gospel and the counterfeits, good seed and bad seed, shepherds, and hirelings.
 This is all a product of love abounding in discernment and approving that which is excellent.